Aaron Rowand: 2010

 Rowand had four hits and two RBI against the Astros on April 7 in a 10–4 victory.
 On April 16, Rowand was hit in the face by a pitch from Vicente Padilla of the Dodgers.
 He suffered a mild concussion and was on the disabled list until May 2.
 He had three RBI on May 4, including a two-run home run against Juan Carlos Oviedo, in a 9–6 victory over the Marlins.
 In June, he began losing playing time to Andrés Torres in center field; by August, his starts were infrequent.
 He played in 105 games (331 at bats), his fewest appearances since 2003.
 Batting .230, he had 42 runs scored, 76 hits, 12 doubles, 11 home runs, and 34 RBI.

 The Giants won the NL West, and Rowand was part of their roster for the playoffs.
 He was limited to two pinch-hit appearances in the NLDS, which the Giants won in four games over the Braves.
 After Torres batted .120 in the first six games of the playoffs, Rowand started in center field in Games 3 and 4 of the NLCS against the Phillies, both Giant victories.
 He also replaced Torres in the bottom of the ninth inning in Game 6, which the Giants won 3–2 to clinch a trip to the World Series against the Rangers.
 In Game 2 of the World Series, Rowand hit a two-RBI triple against Michael Kirkman in the bottom of the eighth inning.
-He then scored on an RBI double by Torres to extend the Giants lead to 9-0, the final score.
+He then scored on an RBI double by Torres to extend the Giants lead to 9–0, the final score.
 He also started Game 5 of the series in center field.
 The Giants won the series, their first World Series victory since 1954, and Rowand earned his second World Series championship.

 2011

 Rowand began 2011 as a reserve player but was able to get starts in center field and left field from April 10 to May 10 while Torres was on the disabled list with an Achilles injury.
 He had a season-high three RBI on April 28 (in a 5–2 victory over the Pirates) and on June 28 (in the first game of a doubleheader, a 13–7 win over the Cubs).
-Rowand was designated for assignment on August 31, 2011 after batting .233 with four home runs and 21 RBI in 108 games during the 2011 season.
-"It didn't turn out," said Brian Sabean, the general manager of the Giants.
-"Nothing more to be said.
+Rowand was designated for assignment on August 31, 2011, after batting .233 with four home runs and 21 RBI in 108 games during the 2011 season.
+Brian Sabean, the general manager of the Giants did not elaborate on Rowand's poor performance with the Giants, saying, "It didn't turn out.
+Nothing more to be said.
 He's been given opportunities, and it just didn't turn out."
 Rowand was released on September 8, 2011.

 On December 12, 2011, Rowand signed a minor league deal with the Miami Marlins with an invite to spring training.
 He was released on March 29, 2012, after batting just .128 in spring training.